keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/Initial Access/SMB Bruteforce/writeup.md

 #### index=* source="wineventlog:Security" EventCode=4625 LogonType=3
 #### | buckets span=1m _time
-#### | stats count by _time Source_Network_Addess Account_Name
+#### | stats count by _time Source_Network_Address Account_Name
 #### | where count>=5

-This query will returned all events with 1 minuts lifecycle and aggregated it by time, source ip and account name where count is greater then or equal to 5.
+This query will returned all events with 1-minute time window and aggregated it by time, source ip and account name where count is greater then or equal to 5.

 ![answer](bruteforce_detection.png)

 We can see all requests that came from our attacker's ip 192.168.1.6.

-WE can also write query for successfull logins
+WE can also write query for successful logins

 #### (EventCode=4625 OR EventCode=4624)
 #### | sort 0 _time